AirHunter0895/stellaris-balance-mod/README.md

 # Stellaris Balance Mod
 Praise the Birb, and the Birb shalth give a perfectly balanced game.
+Balance changes can be viewed in the GitHub wiki.

 ## Installation